 - For how long?

 Figure out your timeline.
 And then add 30% more time.
-And then tack on a little more, just to make sure.
+Then tack on a little more, just to make sure.

 Things always take longer than initially thought.
-If they don’t, that’s great, but allow for extra time to deal with unforeseen issues that will inevitably pop up.
+If they don’t, that’s great.
+But it’s wise to allow for extra time to deal with unforeseen issues that’ll inevitably pop up.

 As much as HGTV likes us to think flipping a house is fun, remember, flipping is a business and should be treated as such.